DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/reports/FINAL_REPORT.md

 **Topic Modeling**

-By using Gensim Ldamodel, it's convenient to calculate the similarity of document topics.
+Apart from our main analysis, we also used Gensim LDAmodel, which is a convenient to calculate the similarity of document topics.
 Below is the practice of topic modeling applied to both fake and true articles split into two topics.
 From the left panel, it's easy to observe the similarity of topics.
+The further apart they are the more dissimilar they are.
+A larger circle indicates more distribution within that topic, and a smaller circle, less.
 From the right panel, we can observe the top ranking key word for each topic ordered by frequency.
+By adjusting the relevance metric slider at the top we can also see the words that were the least relevant to a particular topic (which could also provide some extra insight about the differences between the topics).

+The visualization below is the topic modeling results of the original dataset, containing both fake and real news, and with stopwords and irrelevant symbols removed.
+The large distance between the two circles indicates a clear dissimilarity between the two topics.
+This makes sense, as the two main topics that explain the most variation within the dataset are articles that contain fake news (and the key words associated with it) and real news.
+Based on the most relevant terms (and our previous explorations of the data) we can infer that the topic labeled "1" is the fake news and the topic labeled "2" is the real news.

 <img src="https://github.com/DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/blob/main/reports/faketrue_topic.gif" width="800"/>

-Here we show topic modeling on only the fake news split into four different topics.
+Here we show topic modeling on only the fake news, split into four different topics.
 This would represent the main four topics found in fake articles.
+Looking at the top terms of the largest topic, topic "1" we can see words like "trump", "said", and "police".

 <img src="https://github.com/DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/blob/main/reports/fake_topic.gif" width="800"/>

 Now, we can also look at topic modeling done on true news, also split into four topics.
 These would represent the four main topics in true articles.
+We can see that in the largest topic, the word "said" is more relevant in comparison to "trump".
+This agrees with our previous findings that "said" tends to be more common in true news than in fake news.

 <img src="https://github.com/DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/blob/main/reports/true_topic.gif" width="800"/>